Duke Energy Power Manager FAQ

 If you don’t have an existing eligible thermostat, please choose a model, purchase and install it.
 Once installed and activated, come back to enroll your new thermostat in the Power Manager option.

 Once your eligibility is confirmed by Duke Energy, you will be enrolled in the option.
 You will receive a notification on your enrollment status via email using the address provided in your account registration.

 The ecobee thermostat can only be enrolled in this program through the ecobee app.
 Follow this step-by-step guide to enroll your ecobee thermostat.

 Depending on your thermostat provider, notifications will appear on the thermostat or in your web/mobile application.

 At the start of an adjustment event, your thermostat will be automatically adjusted up to 4 degrees above the current temperature setting.

-The event will typically last less than four hours on non-holiday weekdays.
+The event will typically last less than four hours on non-holiday weekdays or weekends.
 Once the event is over, your thermostat will return to its normal setting.

 Only on event days, your thermostat will be adjusted by 4 degrees or less.
 Your participation is voluntary and you will retain control of your thermostat.
 You can easily opt out of an event for any reason.